roytang/blog/content/replies/2013/06/cao0q8s/index.md

 - PS3
 ---

-You only need one subscription for ps3, ps4 and psvita.\n\nThe longer you wait, the less free games you get.
+You only need one subscription for ps3, ps4 and psvita.

+The longer you wait, the less free games you get.
 (You can no longer avail of free games that are removed from the Instant Game Collection before you subscribe)